 Our condo is right across from the Metropolis at Metrotown mall, simply “Metrotown” to the Vancouverites.
 Wikipedia tells me that Metrotown is the largest mall in British Columbia and the second largest mall in Canada.
 What I don’t need Wikipedia to tell me is that the mall is a zoo around this time of the year.
 This zoo has all kinds of animals.
-The Cheetahs who move from one store to the next at dizzying pace, the cute looking Chihuahuas who defend their territory with all their might and the sly jungle cats who will steal your cart – with your stuff in it.
-Anup and I, we feel like lost puppies when we visit the mall around this time of the year.
+The Cheetahs who move from one store to the next at a dizzying pace, the cute looking Chihuahuas who defend their territory with all their might, and the sly jungle cats who will steal your cart – with your stuff in it.
+Anup and I, feel like lost puppies when we visit the mall around this time of the year.

 Remembering each individual that you hold near and dear to your heart, and buying something special for them around the holidays is a beautiful thought.
 When thousands of people have this same thought with only one weekend to spare before the holidays, there is chaos.
-I know because Anup and I braved the Vancouver cold to walk to the Metrotown last night.
-Not only did we return home empty handed, we both were so tired we slept like babies all night!
+I know because Anup and I braved the Vancouver cold to walk to Metrotown last night.
+Not only did we return home empty handed, but we both were also so tired we slept like babies all night!

 I remember my parents discussing months in advance what “gift” would buy for each other on their birthdays.
 There was no element of surprise and the gifts were generally things they needed to buy anyway – a blender, a saree, a shirt and so on.
-May be it was the way we were raised, but Anup and I were never really into giving gifts to each other either.
+Maybe it was the way we were raised, but Anup and I were never really into giving gifts to each other either.
 Mr. Practical always found a better way to spend the 20 rupees he would have spent on buying me flowers.
 It was a bit of an adjustment for me initially, but I have since enjoyed this “not giving” a gift.